 Advantages of Meguiar’s Deep Crystal Carnauba Wax

 - The last step in achieving the “wet-look” of frame polishing.
 You can rest assured you cannot do more than you’ve done.

 - Just as expensive as its cutting compound counterpart.

 - Another step that takes time.

 - It only marginally adds to the shine.
-The biggest result should already been achieving with the cutting compound.
+The biggest result should already have been achieved with the cutting compound.

 You might also like